temporalio/documentation/docs/java-implementing-activities.md

 Some activities are long running.
 To react to a crash quickly, use a heartbeat mechanism.
 The `Activity.heartbeat` function lets the Temporal service know that the activity is still alive.
 You can piggyback `details` on an activity heartbeat.
-If an activity times out, the last value of `details` is included in the `ActivityTimeoutException` delivered to a workflow.
-Then the workflow can pass the details to the next activity invocation.
+If an activity times out, the last value of `details` is included in the `ActivityTimeoutException` delivered to a Workflow.
+Then the Workflow can pass the details to the next activity invocation.
 This acts as a periodic checkpoint mechanism for the progress of an activity.
 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {